 - The decentralized liquidy provider SushiSwap suffered a minor robbery, where the hacker snatched 24h of DIGG/WBTC swap fees (81 ETH – around $110.100).
 The native token and its price weren’t affected, at the least.

 - The classic giveaway scams on Twitter involving Elon Musk are on the rise.
 The scammers managed to steal verified accounts on such social network, and then comment from them in the original Elon Musk’s tweets to promote the scam.
-They invite the users to send them BTC, promising to return twice the amount.
+They invite the users to send them An abbreviation for Bitcoin., promising to return twice the amount.
 Of course, they only steal the funds.

 On the markets